AlexGurianov/cellular-automaton-image-generator/README.md

 #### Overview
 This script allows to create a video of the given image being generated with the cellular automaton (or just observe the process).
 The particular cellular automaton used in this project is [Brian's Brain](https://en.wikipedia.org/wiki/Brian's_Brain).

 The provided image is first preprocessed.
-Its edges are detected and turned to black.
+Its edges are detected (using [Sobel filter](https://en.wikipedia.org/wiki/Sobel_operator)) and turned to black.
 Then the image is gradually drawn from scratch with the cellular automaton functioning over the image matrix.
 When a black pixel is hit by an alive cell of the automaton, it stays on.
 Generation finishes when almost all black pixels in the image have been drawn.

-The process of the image generation can be saved to an mp4 file.
-The end result looks pretty nice.
-The video can be then converted for example to create a gif.
+The image generation can be saved as video to an mp4 file.
+The end result may be fun to look at.
+Then you will be able for example to create a gif with any converter.

 #### Example